boochow/hvcc_nts1mkii/README.md

 #### Pitch and LFO

 - The `[r pitch @hv_param]` object receives the oscillator pitch frequency in Hz.
 Alternatively, `[r pitch_note @hv_param]` receives the oscillator pitch as a floating-point note number.
-- The `[r slfo @hv_param]` object receives the shape LFO value, which ranges from -1.0 to 1.0 (note that the NTS-1’s LFO generates values between 0.0 and 1.0).
+- The `[r slfo @hv_param]` object receives the shape LFO value, which ranges from 0.0 to 1.0.
 Remember that the shape LFO is a control value, not a signal value.

 #### Note Events